Samuel Shrimski: Political career

 He was appointed to the Legislative Council on 15 May 1885, one of an unprecedented nine appointments made by the Stout–Vogel Ministry in 1885, which inflated the council's membership to 54.
-He held that role until he died in 1902.
+In 1896 he assisted the Wellington Chinese community with a petition protesting their treatment and 'exceptional laws' that had been passed against them, and the proposed increase in the Chinese poll tax from £10 to £100.
+He remained in the Legislative Council until he died in 1902.

 In Oamaru, he was a member of educational and philanthropic institutions.
 He held the offices of chairman of the educational board of North Otago, treasurer of the hospital board, and vice-president of the Otago branch of the Anglo-Jewish Association.

 Death

 Shrimski moved to Auckland in 1900 to be closer to other family members.
 After having been ill for five weeks, he died at his residence in Lower Symonds Street, Auckland, on 25 June 1902.
 He is buried at Waikumete Cemetery.
 He was survived by his wife Deborah Shrimski.